yael-katsman/ActiveRAG/README.md

 | GPT-4 Turbo      | 65.8                   | 93.8                         |
 | ACTIVERAG (w.
 Associate Agent)       | 69.8                   | 96.0                         |

 Table 3 compares the best accuracy results of baseline models with those of ACTIVERAG (with the Associate agent), with the highest accuracy achieved using Prompt 1.
-ACTIVERAG outperformed all baseline models on both NQ and TriviaQA, achieving top accuracy scores of 69.8% on NQ and 96.0% on TriviaQA.
-Compared to Vanilla RAG and CoT, it showed substantial improvements, particularly in handling complex, knowledge-intensive tasks.
-Although GPT-4 Turbo performed well, ACTIVERAG achieved superior results.
+As shown in the table, ACTIVERAG outperformed all baseline models on NQ and TriviaQA, achieving top accuracy scores of 69.8% on NQ and 96.0% on TriviaQA with Modified Prompt 1.
+Remarkably, ACTIVERAG’s performance exceeded that of GPT-4 Turbo, demonstrating the effectiveness of its integration strategies.
+By leveraging these strategies, ACTIVERAG significantly boosted GPT-4 Mini’s accuracy, highlighting how its customized approach with the Associate agent can enhance LLM performance beyond traditional and advanced baselines.

 **Table 4**:
 | Model            | Best BLEU (NQ) | Best BLEU (TriviaQA) |